 Some traits tend to affect how people perceive a person’s personality more than other traits, do.
 Central traits are those that play a strong role in shaping our perceptions of others.
 Peripheral traits can still have an impact, but it tends to be weaker than the effect exerted by those central characteristics.

-Characteristics of the individual can also play a role in how they see other people.
+Individual characteristics can also play a role in how they see other people.
 For example, people who have certain traits may be more likely to see other people as also having those same characteristics.
 If you are an introvert, for example, you might be more likely to perceive other people as also being introverted.

 Mood can play a powerful role in affecting the judgments people make and the impression that they form.
 Research has found that when people are in a good mood, they tend to base their assessments more on their first overall impression.
 They are also more likely to form a positive impression of others if they are in a positive mood.